xunuoi/gulpman/README.md

     'runtime_assets': 'assets',
     'dist_assets': 'assets_dist',

-    'lib': 'lib', // the js library dir, set as a global module.
-Also you can set as bower_components
+    // the js library dir, set as a global module.
+Also you can set as bower_components 'lib': 'lib',

-    'global': 'common' // the global module dir,
+    // the global module dir

-    'cdn_prefix': '', // cdn prefix,
+    'global': 'common'

-    'url_prefix': '/static' // usually set as /static, this involves the server config ,such as the static path of nginx })
+})